HOW IT WORKS...

 Companies that use these products can validate new software patches and upgrades before installing them in critical equipment.

 Are you interested in a bit more detail?

 Let’s break it down…

 - Vendors certified by aDolus create digital fingerprints of their legitimate software and firmware via an automated agent within the secure perimeter of their software development process.

-- This fingerprint is transferred over an encrypted link to the STA server.
+- This fingerprint is transferred over an encrypted link to the FACT server.

-- The STA system verifies the authenticity of the vendor and stores the digital fingerprint in a secure database, creating a repository of trusted artifacts.
+- The FACT system verifies the authenticity of the vendor and stores the digital fingerprint in a secure database, creating a repository of trusted artifacts.
 We call this the Trust Repository.